vfmd/vfmd-spec/doc/specification.md

  2. Set [consumed-character-count] to the length of the [emphasis indicator string]

-If the [emphasis indicator string] is [right-flanking] and not [left-flanking], then the [emphasis tag strings] in the [emphasis indicator string] can potentially be interpreted as _closing emphasis tags_.
+If the [emphasis indicator string] is [right-flanking], then the [emphasis tag strings] in the [emphasis indicator string] can potentially be interpreted as _closing emphasis tags_.
 In this case, the following shall be done:

  1. Set _current-tag-string_ to the first [emphasis tag string] in the [emphasis indicator string]